nplan/HomeButtons/docs/original/setup.md

 ![Home Assistant Triggers](assets/home_assistant_triggers.png){width="350"}

-> The expected delay from a button being pressed to the automation being triggered is around 1 second.
+> The expected delay from a button being pressed to the automation being triggered is around 1 second (depending on your network).

 ## Mount To The Wall